powercomp750/Simple-Counter/README.md

 - 🎛️ Custom value option, allowing to count from desired number
 - 🚫 No ADs, No Signups, No Hidden charges - Just you and your numbers.

+## Runtime⚡
+- Simply download the package (apk) from Releases section
+- Install on your device
+- Run the app!!!

+> App will be soon launched on App stores like Google Play Store, Fdroid, allowing users to directly install from there.

 ## Use cases 🧭
 - Keeping score in games